skrantidatta/LIPINC-V2/README.md

 # Download

 If you would like to access the LipSyncTimit Datasett, please fill out this [google form](https://docs.google.com/forms/d/e/1FAIpQLSeKn-OAlJKcOZTU1k6GXVZZjkIuHbGs3am9ScvqkKE7M35psA/viewform?usp=sharing) .
 The download link will be sent to you once the form is accepted.
-If you have any questions, please send email to deepfakeforensics@gmail.com
+If you have any questions, please send email to soumyyak@buffalo.edu

 # Prerequisites
 - `Python 3.10`